pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 Use the Debug component to see live representations of all colliders in a scene.

+- The `color` prop sets the color of awake colliders that are affected by forces.
+- The `sleepColor` prop set the color of a static (fixed, or kinematic) or sleeping collider.

 > Note: Experimental.
 Not all shapes are supported.
 Unsupported shapes are always represented by cubes.

 ```tsx